Blog / 2012 / On Men’s Rights Advocacy and Feminism

 You can’t end racism and make sexism worse.
 You can’t end racism and make homophobia worse.
 You have to put it all forward...So a big part of my how-to-be-black is actually trying to be inclusive of all the struggles.

 To the men’s rights advocates who aren’t also feminists and to the feminists who aren’t committed to equality, the rest of us are trying to make the world a better place, and, so far, you’re not helping.
-Instead of bickering between each other and lashing out at potential allies, you should focus your efforts on eliminating racism or homophobia, and only come back to the fight against sexism once you can be civilized.
+Instead of bickering and lashing out at potential allies, you should focus your efforts on eliminating racism or homophobia, and only come back to the fight against sexism once you can be civilized.

 Receive an email every six weeks with announcements about books, talks, and events.